 To find out more about how Cast UK can help you find and recruit candidates within the South East or source a new job in the South East then contact one of our consultant team on 0161 825 0825.

-Cast UK are supporting a market leading 3PL business with the recruitment of a Warehouse Team Leader for their fast paced operation based in Greater Manchester.
+Cast UK are supporting a market leading business with the recruitment of a Warehouse Supervisor for their fast paced operation based in Lancashire.

 £35000 - £55000 per annum + bonus + excellent benefits

 Cast UK are working with one of the UK's fastest growing retailers to appoint several Merchandisers and Senior Merchandisers due to business growth.